Random neural networks for rough volatility

 \section{Random-weight neural network (RWNN)}

-Neural networks with random weights first appeared in the seminal works by Barron~\cite{Barron1993,barron1992neural}, but a more modern version was proposed by Huang \cite{Huang2006} under the name \textit{Extreme learning machine}.
-Today these networks are known under different names: reservoir networks, random feature or random-weight networks; we choose to follow the latter as it sounds more explicit to us.
+Neural networks with random weights appeared in the seminal works by Barron~\cite{Barron1993,barron1992neural}, but a modern version was proposed by Huang~\cite{Huang2006} under the name \textit{Extreme learning machine}, and today are known under different names: reservoir networks, random feature or random-weight networks; we adopt the latter as it sounds more explicit to us.

 \begin{definition}[Neural network] Let $L, N_{0}, \ldots, N_{L} \in \NN, \varrho: \RR \rightarrow \RR$ and for $l=$ $1, \ldots, L$ let $w_{l}: \RR^{N_{l-1}} \rightarrow \RR^{N_{l}}$ an affine function.
 A function $F: \RR^{N_{0}} \rightarrow \RR^{N_{L}}$ defined as